 (2) The Minister of the Crown having responsibility for any such department, instrumentality or agency may, on the request of the Commission, direct that body to provide assistance to the Commission, and any such direction may require that the services (whether administrative, technical or otherwise) of any person employed or engaged by that department, instrumentality or agency, or any facilities, shall be made available for the purposes of this Act and the Betting Control Act 1954.

-[Section 19 amended by No. 32 of 1994 s.
+[Section 19 amended: No. 32 of 1994 s.
 19; No. 14 of 1996 s.
 4; No. 35 of 2003 s.
 133.]

 20. Reports, effect of and privilege attached to; official information, disclosure of etc.